jays-01/RISCV32-Single-Clock-Core/README.md

-# RISCV32-Single-Clock-Core
+# RISCV32I-Core
-Design files of RISCV32I-ISA
+##Design files of RISCV32I-ISA

+This project implements a subset of RISCV32I ISA.